-Unlawful obtaining of personal data
+Unlawful obtaining of personal data.

-- 93.(1) A person shall not knowingly or recklessly, without the consent of the data controller - (a) obtain or disclose personal data or the information contained in personal data; or - (b) procure the disclosure to another person of the information contained in personal data. - (2) Subsection (1) does not apply to a person who shows that - (a) the obtaining, disclosing or procuring - (i) was necessary for the purpose of preventing or detecting crime; or - (ii) was required or authorised by or under any enactment, by any rule of law or by the order of a court; - (b) he acted in the reasonable belief that he had in law, the right to obtain or disclose the data or information or, as the case may be, to procure the disclosure of the information to the other person; - (c) he acted in the reasonable belief that he would have had the consent of the data controller, if, the data controller had known of the obtaining, disclosing or procuring and the circumstances of it; or - (d) in the particular circumstances, the obtaining, disclosing or procuring was justified as being in the public interest. - (3) A person who, contravenes subsection (1) commits an offence and is liable on summary conviction to pay a fine of \$10 000 or to a term of imprisonment of 6 months or to both.
+- (a) obtain or disclose personal data or the information contained in personal data; or - (b) procure the disclosure to another person of the information contained in personal data. - (2) Sub-section (1) shall not apply to a person who shows that- - (a) the obtaining, disclosing or procuring- - (i) was necessary for the purpose of preventing or detecting crime; or - (ii) was required or authorised by or under any enactment, by any rule of law or by the order of a court of competent jurisdiction; - (b) he acted in the reasonable belief that he had in law, the right to obtain or disclose the data or information or, as the case may be, to procure the disclosure of the information to the other person;

+- (c) he acted in the reasonable belief that he would have had the consent of the data controller, if, the data controller had known of the obtaining, disclosing or procuring and the circumstances of it; or - (d) in the particular circumstances, the obtaining, disclosing or procuring was justified as being in the public interest. - (3) A person who, contravenes sub-section (1), commits an offence and is liable on summary conviction to a fine of ten thousand dollars.